Nabin0433/Nabin0433/README.md

   - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building Web Applications.

-  - :seedling: Exploring Technical Content Writing.
+  - :seedling: Exploring New Technology.

-  - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+  - :zap: In my free time, I create open sorce projects and hepl others .

   - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Nabin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nabin-karki-18a514204/)